How to Slay a Dragon

 Tobias had been tracking the dragon for several days now.
 His body ached, his feet were covered in blisters, and he wished nothing more than to return home to a large flagon of ale, but he was determined not to give up.
 Everyone was counting on him to slay the fire-breathing monster that terrorized Briarwood.

 A renowned hunter, Tobias was chasing game in the mountains when the dragon first appeared in his village.
 Its people were defenseless against the powerful creature, who escaped unmatched as it tore through the tiny hamlet.
 Tobias returned several hours later to find the ruin and destruction.

 He hadn’t been able to protect his village when they needed him most, an idea that absolutely gutted him.
 His father, the village chief, would have been able to stop the dragon in his prime.
-Even though nothing like this had happened in living memory, Tobias knew he had to protect his people now; his honor and reputation depended on it.
+Tobias knew he had to protect his people now; his honor and reputation depended on it.

 The next day, Tobias donned the finest armor available to him, crafted from the thick hides of the cattle the region was known for, and set off to find the giant lizard.
 The entire village gathered on the edge of town to wish him luck.
 The chief even gave his son his own sword to show his support.
 Tobias couldn’t believe the encouragement he was receiving.

 But so far, he hadn’t found any success.
 He followed the dragon’s trail diligently, but the creature was quick and its tracks were beginning to disappear.
 He was also very tired and had to stop frequently to rest and find fresh food and water.
 He was losing more ground by the day, and the entire experience was taking its toll on him.